-- 13.1 Promote via publications, promotions and campaigns support for Residential Colleges and first year students at the University of Otago. - 13.2 Where reasonably required, assist the Campaigns Portfolio Executive Officer with their duties. - 13.3 Be a member of appropriate internal committees of the Association, including, but not limited to: 13.3.1 Colleges Committee - 13.4 Chair monthly meetings of the Colleges Committee, ensuring that all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 13.5 Take direction from the Colleges Committee on all matters relevant to Residential Colleges and first year students within the University and the community. - 13.6 Maintain a good working relationship with the Administrative Vice-President, proactively bringing issues relevant to Residential Colleges to their attention, and where reasonable, meet with them on a weekly basis. - 13.7 Via, or in consultation with the Student Support Centre, maintain a good working relationship with the Accommodation Office of the University, sharing information and ideas with them when appropriate. - 13.8 Maintain a good working relationship with the heads of Residential Colleges and their student representatives. - 13.9 Perform the general duties of all Executive Officers. - 13.10 Where practical, work not less than ten hours per week.
+- meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to. - 14.6.
+Chair meetings of the Subwarden Committee, ensuring all committee members are advised of meeting times, that the agenda is prepared and circulated beforehand and ensuring that the standing orders of the committee are adhered to - 14.7.
+Take direction from the Residential Committee, and by extension the Colleges Committee and Subwarden Committee, on all matters relevant to Residential Colleges, University Flats, the Locals Programme, student flatting and student locals within the University and the community. - 14.8.
+Via, or in consultation with the Student Support Centre, maintain a good working relationship with the Campus and Collegiate Life Services of the University, sharing information and ideas with them when appropriate. - 14.9.
+Maintain a good working relationship with the Proctors' Office and Campus Watch bringing to them issues of students within the wider community. - 14.10.
+Maintain a good working relationship with the heads and deputies of Residential Colleges and University Flats, and the head of the Locals Programme and their student representatives. - 14.11.
+Maintain a good working relationship with the Administrative Vice-President, proactively bringing issues relevant to Residential Colleges, University Flats, Locals Programme and the Otago Student Community to their attention and meeting with them on a weekly basis. - 14.12.
+Perform the general duties of all Executive Officers. - 14.13.
+Where practical, work not less than ten hours per week.